sh4man4ik/EmojiFinder/README.md

 ![Screenshot](https://github.com/sh4man4ik/EmojiFinder/raw/main/Screenshot.png)

 # Source code
 The source code files are located in the *src* folder.
+There is also a Dockerfile for Docker.

 # What is EmojiFinder?
 EmojiFInder is a site that helps you find emoji by keywords.